aaronlyy/deploy-expressjs-with-apache2/README.md

 npm init -y
 ```

-After that we install express, morgan (for logging) with npm.
+After that we install express & morgan (for logging) with npm.

 ```
 npm install express morgan